 Seminario: Challenges of Digital Health Solutions, Seminario: La Salud del Futuro: Tecnologías y Desafíos del Hospital Digital, Deloitte Convention Center, October 17, 2018, Santiago, Chile

 As Chile’s hospitals expand their information technology infrastructure to deliver the best quality care at an affordable cost, their leadership explores the importance of well-designed processes and clinical interoperability in delivering on the promise of healthcare IT.

 Moving From Volume to Value: Show Me the Money, Saúde Business Fórum 2017, June 15-18, 2017, Wish Resort Golf Convention Foz do Iguaçu, Iguazu Falls, Brazil

-As Brazil’s healthcare provider organization work to mold their care delivery to meet the future needs of Brazilians, its hospital leadership understands the urgency to move from care driven by volume-based reimbursement to new care models focused on value.
+As Brazil’s healthcare provider organizations work to mold their care delivery to meet the future needs of Brazilians, its hospital leadership understand the urgency to move from care driven by volume-based reimbursement to new care models focused on value.

 Interoperability Workflow: The Impact on Care Delivery, Health 2.0 Asia 2016: South Korea and China, November 8-10, 2016, Hilton Nanjing Riverside, Nanjing, China

 Basic patient information remains locked up in side monolithic electronic medical record systems (EMR) which prevents physicians from obtaining complete medical records that can be used in patient care.
 In this session, learn how FHIR and other emerging standards can impact care delivery through changes in clinician workflow.

 CIO Healthcare Exchange, September 25-27, 2016, Omni Mandalay Hotel, Irving, TX